axelchalon/axelchalon.github.io/0-book-review/_posts/2025-06-01-how-to-know-person-david-brooks-summary.md

 	- **Decelerate the pace of social life** — slow down, create safety, let things emerge.
 Create an environment for people to be their full self with you.
 - Get to know people through play. **In the midst of play, people relax, become themselves, and connect without even trying.** You can know people deeply without deep conversations (play partners, Primal Play, kids, pets).
 ^
-- Sometimes we need to hitch a ride on someone else's journey, and accompany them a part of the way.
+- Sometimes we need to hitch a ride on someone else's journey, and accompany them a part of the way. (~~STIs~~) ^
-^
 - **The thing we need most is relationships.
 The thing we seem to suck at most is relationships.** (Hence work at it.)
 ^